 I live in Virginia and want to get emancipated.
 I am 16 and will be turning 17 in March and going to college in August.
 I have a plan to get an apartment at the end of May but until then I have another place that I can stay.
 I am getting a job but I have a lot of money saved up.

 You'll have to show your financially able to be independent, but, more importantly, your parents are going to have to agree to your emancipation.
 If you can manage it, talk to a family law attorney.
-Another good person to talk with would be your school counselor, who may be able to point you to...Read more »
+Another good person to talk with would be your school counselor, who may be able to point you...Read more »

 I suggest you start with the attorney who worked the settlement.
 Understand in most states judges are reluctant to go into the childs funds for any reason, let alone for something that benefits the family as a whole, not just him.They want to see it go to him only.
-Sorry, but that's the law.
-That...Read more »
+Sorry, but that's the law....Read more »

 I'm not sure there is a legal answer for you at this point as you appear to have already involved Social Services.
 Perhaps seek out a child counselor or therapist who specializes in children's behavioral issues.